BenSimonds/Multiquicktime/README.md

 About:
 ------

-MultiQuicktime is a blender add-on that lets you export multiple quictime files from within blender's interface.
+MultiQuicktime is a blender add-on that lets you export multiple quicktime files from within blender's interface.
 It uses qt_tools for encoding videos, along with FFMPEG for some other more specific tasks.
 If I ever get around to it I might look at shifting the whole add-on over to using FFMPEG in order to make it more cross-platform.

 You can find qt-tools at: http://omino.com/sw/qt_tools/